 10 Uses for a Pillowcase Wash Bag or What to Put in a Pillow Case Wash Bag

-Listed below are 10 everyday items that can be safely put into your pillowcase wash bag:
+Listed below are 10 everyday items that can be safely put into your laundry in a pillowcase wash bag:

 1. Bras and Lingerie

 Pillowcase wash bags are perfect for washing bras and lingerie.
 Not only will it will keep bra closures from attaching to your other fine washables, it will also stop your bras and fine washables and delicates from getting pills.